pymc-devs/pytensor/doc/tutorial/sparse.rst

 sparse specific algorithms.
 We usually refer to the generically stored matrices as *dense* matrices.

-Pytensor's sparse package provides efficient algorithms, but its use is not recommended in all cases or for all matrices.
+PyTensor's sparse package provides efficient algorithms, but its use is not recommended in all cases or for all matrices.
 As an obvious example, consider the case where the *sparsity proportion* is very low.
 The *sparsity proportion* refers to the ratio of the number of zero elements to the number of all elements in a matrix.